benkitia/personal-site/content/about.md

 [bensonkitia.com's source code](https://github.com/bensonkitia/bensonkitia.com) is [MIT-Licensed](https://github.com/bensonkitia/bensonkitia.com/blob/main/LICENSE) meaning, in summary, you can do whatever you want with it as long as you include the copyright notice and permission notice.

+### Timezone

+All dates and times on this website are in Central Standard Time (CST) or UTC-6.

 ### Dedication

 This blog is dedicated to MF DOOM.